amsterdamcomics/amsterdamcomics.github.io/conferences/fall2018/schedule.md

 Julian Lawrence, "The Secret Identities of Grade Four Students: Making Comics and Negotiating
 	Conceptions of Self in School"
-Frederik Byrn Køhlert, "In the Cards: Comics-Making in the Literature Classroom" Kevin Hoffin and Adam Lynes, "The From Villain to Hero Initiative: An Origin Story"
+Frederik Byrn Køhlert, "In the Cards: Comics-Making in the Literature Classroom"
 </pre>

 14:30-16:30	Panels 4A & 4B